Are You Sure?

-The NLP linguistic pattern is very simple.
-It would be useful to think of someone who was intimidating to you or very stuck in their point of view.
+It would be useful to think of someone you experienced as being intimidating to you or just very stuck in their point of view.
 Now, imagine the following conversation:

 Person: Says something they are very sure or certain about.